splunk/public-o11y-docs/alerts-detectors-notifications/slo/custom-metric-scenario.rst

           G = data('synthetics.run.count', filter=filter('test', 'Monitoring Services - Emby check') and filter('success', 'true'))
           T = data('synthetics.run.count', filter=filter('test', 'Monitoring Services - Emby check'))

-   While Kai uses the same metric name for both the ``G`` and ``T`` variables, they use the :strong:`success` dimension to count the number of successful requests for the Emby service on the Buttercup Games website.
+   While Kai uses the same metric name for both the ``G`` and ``T`` variables, they use the ``success`` dimension to count the number of successful requests for the Emby service on the Buttercup Games website.

       .. image:: /_images/images-slo/custom-metric-slo-scenario.png
           :width: 100%
           :alt: This image shows Kai's SLO configuration using the ``synthetics.run.count`` metric and appropriate filters.

     ..     :header-rows: 1
     ..     :widths: 10 20 30 40